 And one day, they looked up and saw their nest egg hit the seven-figure mark.
 Now that’s what winning looks like.
 And there’s no reason that can’t be you someday.

 Need More Investment Advice?
 Find a Pro!

-I hope this information gives you more confidence about investing and the economy in 2018.
-But I’m guessing you probably have more questions for your particular situation.
-While I can’t speak into the specifics about your financial plan (I wish I could!), the good news is that you can sit down with a SmartVestor Pro in your area who can.
-These are the folks I use to help me with my own investments.
+I hope this information gives you more confidence about investing and the economy.
+But I’m guessing you probably have more questions about your particular situation.
+While I can’t speak into the specifics of your financial plan, the good news is you can sit down with an investment professional in your area who can.

-The new year is here—it’s time to get to work!
+It’s a new year, people!
+It’s time to get to work!